LiberTEM/LiberTEM/docs/source/usage.rst

 ..  figure:: ./images/use/apply.png

 Instead of average, you can select "Standard Deviation".
-This calculates standard deviation of all detector frame.
+This calculates standard deviation of all detector frames.

 .. figure:: ./images/use/std_dev.png